Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Introduction

-\item To improve the interpretability of the model and its credibility in the medical field, we analyzed the pie to visualize the model's weight matrix and feature activation map during the inference process and further understand the attention allocation during the model inference \textit{\textbf{(Section \ref{INTER})}}.
+\item To boost the credibility of the proposed CMT in clinic medical diagnosing applications, the model's interpretability has been exlpored and validated by by visulizing the weight matrix and feature activation map during inference process \textit{\textbf{(Section \ref{INTER})}}.

 \end{itemize}

 The remainder of this work is in the following: Section \ref{RW} reviews related works.
 Section \ref{MH} describes the proposed approach in detail.
 Section \ref{EXP} describes the specific implementation details of the experiment and shows the results of experiments.
 Section \ref{CF} concludes this work.